After Graduation: Open LIS Resources Online

 - Alumni can access the UI Library's licensed full-text databases as long as their NetID remains active.
-This is controlled by CITES, not by GSLIS or the Library.
+This is controlled by CITES, not by the iSchool or the Library.
 Per CITES, your account on the campus network will expire 3 months after graduation.
 Afterwards, licensed databases are only available if you come to campus and use a public terminal.

 - If you live in Champaign-Urbana, you can obtain a community patron card, which will allow you to check out physical materials (excluding loanable technology) with the same privileges as undergraduates.

 - For information on iSchool internal accounts and passwords, see the iSchool help page on "Leaving the School," under "Accounts and Passwords.”